parleh-mate/singapore-parliament-speeches-dbt/docs/columns/member_ethnicity.md

 {% docs member_ethnicity %}

-'Ethnicity' represents the ethnicity of the member (Chinese, Malay, Indian, or Others).
+Ethnicity of the member (Chinese, Malay, Indian, or Others).

 {% enddocs %}